Phone / WhatsApp :+86 15868721920

 Direct Answer:

-You must choose a flange facing that matches your gasket and pressure needs.
+You must choose a flange facing that matches your gasket type and the service severity (pressure, temperature, cycling, and leakage tolerance).

 Flange TypeSealing Performance Characteristics

-• Raised face flanges suit most piping systems and offer strong sealing.
+• Raised face flanges suit many piping systems and can seal reliably when gasket selection and bolt-up are controlled.

 Tip: